Tuesday, August 19, 2025

 The researchers analyzed data from the first two waves of the National Social Life, Health and Aging Project (NSHAP).

 Biomeasures and survey responses gathered from interviews and self-reports in the NSHAP data covers many aspects of social life, aging, health, and relationship in older Americans living in communities.
-[Read more Drinking coffee daily may lead to a longer life, new study shows]

 The data on a total of 1,228 married men and women aged 57-85 were included in the study.
 The first wave of survey was conducted between 2005 and 2006.
 When the researchers conducted the second wave survey between 2010 and 2011, 389 of the individuals developed diabetes.